lucasconstantino/SassySkeleton/README.md

     */css/*
     */images/sprites/*

-### Dependency Gems
+### Dependencies

-This structure depends on three gems with specific versions to work:
+This structure depends on three gems on specific versions to work:

 * Sass *>= v3.3.0*
 * Compass *>= v1.0.0.alpha.19*